pyamsoft/dots/README.md

 as it will immediately disconnect all of our devices

 ### Wayland
-- Moonlight does not claim display properly in Wayland with mirrored monitor setup   (solved with cap_sys_admin tweak)
 - Sunshine needs cap_sys_admin `sudo setcap cap_sys_admin+p /usr/bin/sunshine`
-- Moonlight may not respect the keyboard input - run `sudo loginctl unlock-sessions` in an SSH session.
 - KDE Connect prompts Screen Sharing every time start remote mouse
   - No real way around this?
 Not sure if it's Portal or KDEConnect's job to solve.